-5.4.4 - Meetings/activities organized by Alumni Association :
+5.4.4 - Meetings/activities organized by Alumni Association:

 The OSA of the college has successfully completed several years of active functioning since its installation.
-The Secretary of the present alumni association is Dr. S.Sumathi, Assistant professor in Tamil and the treasurer of the OSA is Dr.S.Anuradha, Assistant professor in History.
+The Secretary of the present alumni association is Mrs. E. Elavarasi, Assistant professor in Maths and the tressurer of the OSA is Dr.S.Anuradha, Assistant professor in History.
 All the outgoing students are required to become members of the association.
 It is a proud privilege for the college to have distinguished alumni who are working as faculties in various departments of this college.
 Donations are collected by the association from the people who have completed his/her degree in this college.
 The account is maintained in nationalised bank near to the college.
 The funds are properly utilized for students' welfare and properly audit by auditor every year.
+During the year 19-20, on various occasions feedback from alumni is collected from 741 alumni participated.
 The OSA acts as a bridge between the Alumni and the College, and provides a channel of communication for interactions between the current students, staff and alumni, for their mutual benefit.
 The annual meeting of the OSA is held every year.
 We have a nominee from Alumni in the Internal Quality Assurance Cell.
 The non-registered Alumni Association of the college sustains the former glory of the academic, sporting and moral excellence of the college.
 The main aim is to bring all the old students together to provide a common forum to deliberate on matters concerning the members and college.
 All the old students of the college are the members of the association.
 Alumni meetings are conducted every year.
 From the Old Student Association fund, guest lecturers, watchman and typists are appointed and given salary.